 - Black sesame seeds for garnish, optional

-- To make the dressing, whisk together the honey, fish sauce (if using), tamari, ginger, Sriracha or chile garlic sauce, lime juice and olive oil in a large bowl.
+- To make the dressing, whisk together the maple syrup, tamari, ginger, Sriracha or chile garlic sauce, lime juice, sesame oil and vinegar in a large bowl.
 Taste and adjust seasoning with salt or more lime juice.

 - Add the cabbage, carrots, asparagus, celery, red bell pepper, and mango to the large bowl with the dressing.
 Whisk the dressing one more time before adding everything!